natashabibbs/lunchtime/README.md

 * adjective
 * verb

 What is an object?
 An object is a collection of values.
 Objects store lots of data that can be accessed later.
-Research how an object's syntax! https://www.w3schools.com/js/js_object_definition.asp
+Research an object's syntax! https://www.w3schools.com/js/js_object_definition.asp

 Note: Each value should be in the form of a ```String```.
-THe imagesrc value can be obtained by right clicking on the image you want from the browser and selecting Copy Image Address.
+The imagesrc value can be obtained by right clicking on the image you want from the browser and selecting Copy Image Address.

 ### Part III
 To complete Part III, fulfill the following requirements: